MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 order by elapsed_ns desc;
 ```

-### Materialize becomes unresponsive for seconds at a time!
+### Why is Materialize unresponsive for seconds at a time?

 What causes Materialize to take control away for seconds
 at a time?
 Materialize operators get scheduled and try to